Andre Vacha

 I’m a design technologist.
 My work sits at the intersection of product design, philosophy, and systems thinking.

 I studied Data Science at Minerva University.
-Design was something I had to teach myself—first at Deepcore, SoftBank’s Applied AI subsidiary, then at SoftBank and DeSci Labs, where I worked on tools for academic search, collaborative peer review, and research publishing.
+Design was something I learned through practice—first at Deepcore, SoftBank’s Applied AI subsidiary, then at SoftBank and finally at DeSci Labs, where I worked on tools for academic search, collaborative peer review, and decentralized research publishing.

 Since leaving the decentralized science space, my attention has turned inward.
-For the past year and a half, I’ve maintained a daily meditation practice.
-Mindfulness has grown from an interest into a way of being.
-That shift has sharpened my critique of the tools we live by: most interfaces amplify distraction and acceleration, not presence or compassion.
+For a year and a half, I maintained a daily meditation practice.
+Mindfulness has grown from an interest seen through an aesthetic in my work into a way of being in the world.
+That shift has illuminated a critique of the digital tools and interfaces we live by; for example, most interfaces amplify distraction and acceleration, and dim presence or compassion.

 My current work begins from that recognition.
-With pond, I’m exploring how products can support slow living, awareness, and humane attention.
+Beginning with pond, I’m exploring how software can invite a moment of pause and reflection.

 Reading List